knif3/injekt-rs/README.md

-# Dependency Injection Container for Rust
+# Injekt - Dependency Injection Container for Rust

 A lightweight, thread-safe dependency injection container with async initialization and lazy resolution.